 As a well versed player of digital CCG’s Faeria is a game that instantly feels familiar to me.
 Upon launching the game up for the first time I find myself looking at the cards and even before I play my first game everything makes sense in terms of understanding the mechanics of the cards, which although under different names are shared with other digital CCG’s I’ve played in the past.
 What’s different about Faeria is the use of an environmental board on which the cards in your collection can be played and can move around before entering combat.
 This simple addition adds a whole new level of tactical thought to a game which already has all the layers of a normal digital card game.
 The combination works so well that I found myself sinking 4 hours a day over the first weekend of playing.

 I still remember accidentally discovering Magic a few years back whilst trawling the latest videos on YouTube.
+The video I watched that day showed two players using physical cards of many colours whilst they talked a lot of jargon and not very much was explained to the viewer.
 After a couple minutes of sheer bewilderment I had skipped onto the next video thinking to myself “That doesn’t look like something I would enjoy”.

 Little did I know how wrong I was.

 In the few years since watching that video my ageing brain has become more accustomed to the type of games that involve more depth and tactical thought.
 I have also since popped my CCG cherry with a fairly recent and highly addictive game that I will try my hardest not to mention or compare with during this review.
 If you know me or follow me on twitter you’ll definitely know which game I’m talking about.
 In any case I thought it was about time I tried one of the oldest and most loved CCG’s of modern times.